 - Hold events and campaigns to stimulate communication between employees

-- Hold health-related seminars (Mental health seminars: 58 attendees; occupational health physician seminar: 64 attendees; online yoga lessons: approx. 110 participants over 6 sessions)
+- Hold health-related seminars (Mental health seminars: 58 attendees; occupational health physician seminar: 64 attendees; occupational health physician line care training for managers: 121 participants)

 - Use health management apps